Top Menu

 Husky storage chest - drill charging station and pegboard

 However, looking towards the main door, this is the mess I still have right there in the middle of the garage.
 Old tools are still good, but I don't know what to do with them.
-They'll probably be donated whenever I can go somewhere out there.
+They'll be donated whenever I can go somewhere out there.

 In the right corner, I have that white cabinet full of tools—nailers, routers, heat guns, etc.